Cultural capital: Expansion

 Dolby (2000) cites the work of Hage, who uses Bourdieu's theory of cultural capital to explore multiculturalism and racism in Australia.
 Hage's discussion around race is distinct from Bourdieu's treatment of migrants and their amount of linguistic capital and habitus.
 Hage actually conceives of "whiteness" as being a form of cultural capital.
 'White' is not a stable, biologically determined trait, but a "shifting set of social practices."
 He conceptualizes the nation as a circular field, with the hierarchy moving from the powerful center (composed of 'white' Australians) to the less powerful periphery (composed of the 'others').
-The 'others' however are not simply dominated, but are forced to compete with each other for a place closer to the centre.
-This use of Bourdieu's notion of capital and fields is extremely illuminating to understand how people of non-Anglo ethnicities may try and exchange the cultural capital of their ethnic background with that of 'whiteness' to gain a higher position in the hierarchy.
-It is especially useful to see it in these terms as it exposes the arbitrary nature of what is "Australian", and how it is determined by those in the dominant position (mainly 'white' Australians).
+The 'others', however, are not simply dominated, but are forced to compete with each other for a place closer to the center.
+Bourdieu's notion of capital and fields is thus used to understand how people of non-Anglo ethnicities may try to exchange the cultural capital of their ethnic background with that of 'whiteness' to gain a higher position in the hierarchy.
+It is used to expose the arbitrary nature of what is "Australian" and how it is determined by those in the dominant position (mainly 'white' Australians).
 In a path-breaking study, Bauder (2006) uses the notions of habitus and cultural capital to explain the situation of migrants in the labor market and society.

 Bourdieu's theory has been expanded to reflect modern forms of cultural capital.
-For instance, studies conducted by Asaf Nissenbaum and Limor Shifman (2017) on the topic of internet memes, utilising the website 4chan to analyse how these memes can be seen as forms of cultural capital.
-Discourse demonstrates the different forums and mediums that memes can be expressed through, such as different 'boards' on 4chan.
-Additionally, scholars have extended Bourdieu's theory to the field of religion where embodied cultural capital allows middle classes for developing distinctive religious styles and tastes.
-Through these styles and tastes, they draw symbolic class boundaries in opposition to co-believers from lower-class backgrounds.
+For instance, Asaf Nissenbaum and Limor Shifman (2017) study the topic of Internet memes, utilising the website 4chan to analyse how these memes can be seen as forms of cultural capital.
+Discourse demonstrates the different forums and media through which memes can be expressed, such as different 'boards' on 4chan.
+Additionally, scholars have extended Bourdieu's theory to the field of religion, where embodied cultural capital allows middle classes to develop distinctive religious styles and tastes.
+Through these styles and tastes, they draw symbolic class boundaries in opposition to fellow believers from lower-class backgrounds.

 Education

 Sociologist Paul DiMaggio expands on Bourdieu's view on cultural capital and its influence on education: "Following Bourdieu, I measure high school students' cultural capital using self-reports of involvement in art, music, and literature."

-Retired teacher John Taylor Gatto, in his article "Against School" (2003), addresses education in modern schooling.
-The relation of cultural capital can be linked to Alexander Inglis' Principles of Secondary Education (1918), which indicates how American schooling is similar to Prussian schooling in the 1820s.
-The objective was to divide children into sections, by distributing them by subject, by age, and by test score.
-Inglis introduces six basic functions for modern schooling; the third, fourth, and fifth basic functions listed by Inglis are related to cultural capital, and describe the manner in which schooling enforces the cultural capital of each child, from a young age:
+Retired teacher John Taylor Gatto, in his article "Against School: How public education cripples our kids, and why" (2003), addresses education in modern schooling.
+The relation of cultural capital can be linked to Alexander James Inglis' Principles of Secondary Education (1918), which indicates how American schooling is similar to Prussian schooling in the 1820s.
+The objective was to divide children into sections, grouping them by subject, age, and test score.
+Inglis introduced six basic functions for modern schooling.
+The third, fourth, and fifth basic functions are related to cultural capital and describe the manner in which schooling enforces the cultural capital of each child from a young age: